onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 These points may not be located.
 We will see later how to deal with these *unlocated* points.

+*Note: we use a different partitioning method for the two meshes so that the source and target partitions do not match.*

 *Nothing to do here either.
 However, once you've successfully completed the localization procedure, feel free to play with the parameters of the two meshes.*

 ```{code-cell}